gaufde/mvi-file-attachment/README.md

 1. Use a template or theme hook to insert `[mvi_fa_frontend_form]` on every single-post, page, CPT.
 Can be put anywhere on the page, including in a modal.
 2. Create a CTA block/template/etc. Use `[mvi_fa_frontend_form form="false"]` as the tile for the CTA and use `[mvi_fa_frontend_form form="false" use_short_title="true"]` as the button text.
 The button can link to an anchor or modal.
 3. Show your CTA on all posts that have the term `has_file`.

-## Pitfalls
-The plugin does not check to see if the proper MB extensions are installed.
-If you do not have them running, the plugin will throw many errors and break the site.
-Deactivate it via FTP by re-naming its directory in the plugins folder.